 The Scottish Foundation School covers the whole of Scotland and provides a wide range of programmes.

-The Scottish Foundation School covers all four Regions of Scotland - North, East, South East and West - with Foundation programmes designed to cover different specialties, populations, geographical diversity, teaching hospitals and remote and rural practice.
+The Scottish Foundation School covers all four regions of Scotland - East, North, South East and West - with Foundation Programmes designed to cover different specialties, populations, geographical diversity, teaching hospitals and remote and rural practice.

 For details of programmes for the current recruitment cycle, please visit the Scottish Medical Training website.